Modern Machine Learning for LHC Physicists: Basics

-After training the Bayesian network using its likelihood loss in Eq.\eqref{eq:loss_bayes1} we still have to extract the mean and the uncertainty for the predicted function, in this case the amplitude $A$ over phase space.
-To evaluate the network we first exchange the two integrals in Eq.\eqref{eq:folding} and use the variational approximation to write the mean prediction $\overline{A}$ for a given phase space point as
+After introducing BNNs using the notation of transition amplitude learning, we still have to extract the mean and the uncertainty for the amplitude $A$ over phase space.
+To evaluate the network we first exchange the two integrals in Eq.\eqref{eq:folding} and use the variational approximation to write the mean prediction $\overline{A}(\theta)$ for a given phase space point as

 We can interpret this formula as a \underline{sampling over network parameters}, provided we assume uncorrelated variations of the individual network parameters.
 Strictly speaking, this is an assumption we make.
+We reproduce a standard, deterministic network in the limit

-For a network with perfect $x$-resolution or perfect interpolation properties we can replace $q(\theta)\to \delta(\theta - \theta_0)$, so $p(A|\theta)$ returns the one correct value for the amplitude.
-For noisy or otherwise limited training the probability distribution $p(A|\theta)$ describes a spectrum of amplitude labels for each phase space point.
-Corresponding to the definition of the $\theta$-dependent mean $\overline{A}$, the variance of $A$ is
+In this case $p(A|\theta_0)$ returns the one correct value for the amplitude.
+For imperfect training the probability distribution $p(A|\theta)$ describes a spectrum of amplitude labels for each phase space point.
+Corresponding to the definition of the $\theta$-dependent mean $\overline{A}(\theta)$, the variance of $A$ is

 For the three integrals we can generalize the notation for the $\theta$-dependent mean as in Eq.\eqref{eq:expectations} and write